IBM-Cloud/docs/services/vpn/index.md

+---

+copyright:

+  years: 2015, 2016

+---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Getting started with {{site.data.keyword.vpn_full}}
+# Getting started with {{site.data.keyword.vpn_short}}
 {: #vpn}
-*Last updated: 25 February 2016*
+*Last updated: 17 March 2016*

-{{site.data.keyword.vpn_short}} service is available to securely access IBM containers (Docker containers) inside IBM cloud.
-You can use IBM cloud as an extension of your corporate data center.
-You can also connect with the SoftLayer servers using IBM VPN.
+The {{site.data.keyword.vpn_full}} service for Bluemix&reg; is available to securely access IBM Containers (Docker containers) inside the IBM Bluemix cloud environment.
+You can use the IBM Bluemix cloud environment as an extension of your corporate data center.
+You can also connect with the SoftLayer servers using the IBM VPN service.
 {:shortdesc}

 Before you begin, ensure that you have an IBM Docker container ready to use.
-See [IBM Containers for Bluemix](https://www.ng.bluemix.net/docs/containers/container_index.html) for details on how to create and manage IBM containers.
+See [IBM Containers for Bluemix](https://www.ng.bluemix.net/docs/containers/container_index.html) for details on how to create and manage IBM Containers.

-To get started:
+To get started, select the **Virtual Private Network** service instance tile on the Bluemix dashboard.
+Complete the following steps:

-1. Configure the {{site.data.keyword.vpn_short}} Gateway by selecting **CREATE GATEWAY**.
+1. Configure the {{site.data.keyword.vpn_short}} gateway by selecting **CREATE GATEWAY**.
 A default gateway is created.
 If required, edit the gateway configuration as shown in the following steps.
+{: #gateway}

   1. Select **EDIT**.
   2. Specify the gateway name.
   3. Select the containers or groups with which you want to use the VPN service.
   4. Select **SAVE**.

- You can use the default IKE and IPSec policies or configure custom policies.
+ You can use the default IKE and IPSec policies, or configure custom policies.
 If you want to use the default policies, skip to step 4.

 2. Configure the IKE policy by selecting the **IKE & IPSec Policies** tab.
   1. Select **ADD NEW**.